 The Samsung Galaxy S7 comes with a powerful hardware configuration and impeccable software functionality.
 It features the Qualcomm 820 Exynos Octa-core processor, Adreno 530 GPU, 4 GB RAM, 5.5-inches super-AMOLED curved display, 12 MP camera with OIS, fingerprint support.
 Unfortunately, the phone doesn’t offer USB Type-C support, instead, it embeds a Micro USB 2.0 port.

-It has been a matter of days, until XDA member — jcadduono (Also, the official maintainer of TWRP), used his knowledge to compile a fresh build of latest TWRP v3.1.1-0 recovery for the S7 Edge.
-Not only that, he also went ahead with a simple mod that could disable forced encryption, and finally let you root Galaxy S7 Edge.
+It has been a matter of days, until XDA member — jcadduono (Also, the official maintainer of TWRP), used his knowledge to compile a fresh build of the latest TWRP recovery for the S7 Edge.
+Not only that, but he also went ahead with a simple mod that could disable forced encryption, and finally let you root your Galaxy S7/S7 Edge.

 Installing TWRP will help you with a lot of upcoming things, like custom ROMs, kernels, and other mods.
 By rooting your S7 Edge, you will have the privilege to run root-requiring apps like Kernel managers, root file explorers, etc. Apart from all of this, this method will also help you disable forced encryption on your device, making the device partitions writable.

 The following Exynos S7 Edge models are supported:

 - Backup your device completely.
 Disabling forced encryption requires you to completely wipe your phone’s internal storage, apps, and related data.

 - Charge your S7 Edge to at least 60% battery level, to avoid any power off during the process.

 - Enable OEM unlock, under Settings > Developer options.